 Common Misconceptions Debunked

 Many parents worry when their child skips crawling, fearing it signals a developmental issue.
-However, research shows that not all children crawl, and many develop just fine without it.
-It’s essential to understand the variations in infant development.
+Research shows that not all children crawl, and many develop just fine without it.
+Variations in infant development are normal.

 | Misconception | Reality | Impact on Development |